stormlimitless/docs/content/get-started/exploring-integrations/github-developer-program.md

 Building an application that integrates with {% data variables.product.prodname_dotcom %}?
 Register for our Developer Program!
 The possibilities are endless, and you enjoy the kudos.
 [Register now](https://github.com/developer/register).

+## Join the GitHub Developer Program

+Purpose: If you're building an application that integrates with GitHub, joining the GitHub Developer Program can offer numerous benefits.
+It's designed for both individual developers and companies.
+Benefits: As a member, you can build your own tools that integrate with GitHub, potentially taking your project or business to the next level.
+You'll have the opportunity to showcase your integration and gain recognition within the GitHub community.

 ## Scratch an itch

 Build your own tools that seamlessly integrate with the place you push code every day.